LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 Manual checks are the best way I know of to find this.
-I set browser zoom to 200% and then slowly decrease the size of the viewport, looking for any text that becomes truncated, cropped, or is otherwise rendered unreadable as it overlays other text elements, etc. Not all browsers let you shrink the window down all of the way, so it is necessary to use the Responsive viewer, to shrink the viewport down further than resizing the window will allow
+I set browser zoom to 200% and then slowly decrease the size of the viewport, looking for any text that becomes truncated, cropped, or is otherwise rendered unreadable as it overlays other text elements, etc. Not all browsers let you shrink the window down all of the way, so it is necessary to use the Responsive Viewer, to shrink the viewport down further than resizing the window will allow

 ##### Solution